percona/everest-doc/docs/troubleshoot/troubleshoot.md

-# Troubleshooting strategies for Percona Everest
+# Troubleshooting common issues in Percona Everest

 This section is your go-to resource for tackling common issues and finding solutions.
 For additional troubleshooting tips and known issues, see the Percona Everest [Release Notes](../release-notes/release_notes_index.md) and [known limitations](../reference/known_limitations.md) section.

-## Troubleshooting topics

-We have organized the topics into distinct categories to assist you in exploring the information more easily.

-### Percona Everest comprehensive installation overview
+## Comprehensive installation overview

 We leverage the [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/) to manage the operators.
 OLM is deployed explicitly to the `everest-olm` namespace.